theJaxon/CKS/README.md

 </details>

 * Encrypting ETCD and secrets inside it:
-This is done by creating an [**`EncryptionConfiguration`**](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) object and passing this object to the API server `--encryption-provider-config` which is the component responsible for communicating with ETCD.
+- This is done by creating an [**`EncryptionConfiguration`**](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) object and passing this object to the API server `--encryption-provider-config` which is the component responsible for communicating with ETCD.
+- The main disadvantage of this approach is that it relies on the key being stored on the host OS, so while this protects against etcd compromise, it doesn't protect against the host OS compromise.

 How EncryptionConfiguration works?
 - Under `resources` we specify the resources to be encrypted
-- Under `providers` section we specify an array of providers:
+- Under [`providers`](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers) section we specify an array of providers:
   - `identity` provider is the default and it doesn't encrypt anything.
   - `aesgcm` | `aescbc` and those are 2 encryption algorithms that can be used
 - The provider section works in order so the first provider defined is used for **encryption on save**